LindsayB28/skribli-privacy/index.md

 Information We Collect
 User Content

+Photos and Images:
+Photos you upload are used solely for the purpose of generating black-and-white line-art coloring pages.
+Skribli does not retain or have access to users’ original uploaded photos.
+Original photos remain on the user’s device and are processed transiently through third-party AI services to create line-art outputs.

+Derived Images and PDFs:
-Photos and Images: Photos you upload are processed solely to generate black-and-white line-art coloring pages.
-Original photos are not retained after processing.
-Only derived, non-identifying line-art images may be stored as needed to fulfill your order, support reorders, or provide customer support.
+The line-art coloring pages, colorized line-art cover, and final print-ready PDF(s) generated from your photos may be stored by Skribli as needed to fulfill your order, support reorders, provide customer support, or perform quality assurance.

-Other User Content: Captions, dedication text, book titles, and page arrangements you choose to include in your coloring book.
+Other User Content:
+Captions, dedication text, book titles, and page arrangements you choose to include in your coloring book.

 Order & Contact Information